|Summary: What background information you need to collect and provide for a design consultation, and why.||

 However, this a long, generic list and some items will not apply or be overly difficult to come up with--skip those.
 The goals and assumptions step can help you get more clear on what it is that you really want, and be more realistic about what the constraints on the design are.
 The more real we can be about the project, the less chance of reality rearing up and biting us later.

-Note: use the new, improved Greywater site assessment/ system checklist (PDF) instead of the worksheet below for greywater system design requests.
-You can hand write on it (clearly) and mail it, or you e mail just the answers.
-Theis also useful.
+Please fill out the Eco Home Checklist (pdf).
+For greywater design only, you could use the Greywater site assessment/ system checklist (PDF).
+You can hand write on it (clearly) and mail it, or just e mail just the answers.

 I believe that humans are the "thinking" part of the biosphere.
 I see our role as arranging resources so more limiting nutrients are available, biodiversity is enhanced, more complexity and connections are facilitated.
 Designs which truly fulfill this purpose have soul: Besides working, they are beautiful and harmonious.